chlo-ng/campus-discovery/README.md

 to start backend:
 1. navigate to repository
 2. `cd backend` to navigate to backend folder
-3. `mvnw spring-boot:run` to start server on localhost:8080
+3. Windows: `mvnw spring-boot:run` Mac: `./mvnw spring-boot:run` to start server on localhost:8080

 to start frontend:
 1. navigate to repository